jymbcrc/DImeta/README.md

 <img src="images/Picture2.png" alt="Workflow Diagram" style="float: left; margin-right: 12px;" width="400">

-Quantification is based on the intensity of strongest fragment peak from MS2 spectrum.
+Quantification is based on the intensity of strongest fragment ion from MS2 spectrum.
+For batch data identification, we can select a folder containing all identification results for quantification and alignment.
+The final results are exported as a .csv file, which includes all sample names, identified metabolites, and their corresponding quantifies.